GenesisFR/HowToBecomeGoodAtShooters/README.md

 - acts as a soft form of CC (the NPC will try to melee you)

 ### Difficulty
-- affects how many enemies you face
+- affects how many enemies you face (except in legendary strongholds)
 - affects how much damage enemies deal
 - affects how much HP enemies have
 - affects how much XP you get by killing enemies and completing activities